 Where are you from?

 I was born in Nairobi, Kenya, to two very loving parents.
 My mom is a lawyer, politician, and farmer, my dad was a politician.
-I got a chance to go to a good school when I was 17.
+When I was 17, I got a chance to go to a good school.
 I moved to Eswatini (formerly known as Swaziland) to attend The United World College of Southern Africa, which was the first multiracial school during apartheid.
 I was there for two years, and I had to decide between coming to the US, Canada or England.

 What did you do before 42?

 I applied to a school in Idaho and got a full scholarship, so I decided to attend and stayed in Idaho for 3 years.
 While I was in Idaho I took International Political Economy and Mathematics, with minors in Pre-Law and Asian Studies.
 I was managing everything okay in college until 2015 when my brother passed away.
 I needed some time off but ended up missing his funeral because of school politics.
 So, I moved to California with no plan whatsoever.
 I went to a school in So Cal, while trying to figure out how to mourn this major loss.
 I was severely depressed and unhealthy while trying to cope.

 Did you have any programming experience before 42?

 I had zero experience, none.
 Retrospectively, I wish I had some.

 While I was talking to a friend of mine he mentioned that 42 would be a good opportunity for me.
 He advised me to attempt the logic tests.
 Initially, I procrastinated on taking the tests, because I didn’t have a lot of confidence in myself then.
 In September I took the test and I passed it and decided to join the October piscine.
 After that, I started to get my confidence back because I was achieving something.

 What did your family think about your decision to attend 42?